Charismata #2:

 Absolutely not!

-So all this completely blows out of the water the attitudes of many theologically misguided charismatics and Pentecostals who treat those who don’t speak in tongues like they are some sort of second-class citizens in the Kingdom of God — or even worse, assume the absolutely heretical stance that non-charismatics are unsaved.
-It also removes an excuse non-charismatics have been using for years in dealing with that nonsense.
+So all this completely blows out of the water the attitudes of many theologically misguided charismatics and Pentecostals who treat fellow Christ-followers who don’t speak in tongues like they are some sort of second-class citizens in the Kingdom of God — or even worse, assume the absolutely heretical stance that non-charismatics are unsaved.
+That fact also removes an excuse non-charismatics have been using for years in dealing with that nonsense.

 As the late Billy Graham used to say, “The ground is always level at the foot of the Cross.”
 No human has a moral high ground to operate from.
 Neither side of this debate can judge the other and separate themselves from one another over it.